ssutikno/chat_node_n8n/PRD.md

 4. The chat UI displays the history.
 5. User sends a new message.
 6. Frontend sends the message and `sessionId` to the main n8n chat webhook.
-7. The main n8n workflow processes the message, generates a response, and saves both the user message and bot response to the data store.
+7. The main n8n workflow processes the message.
+    *   **Standard**: Generates full response, saves to DB, returns JSON.
+    *   **Streaming**: Streams response chunks to UI, saves final message to DB (if configured).
-8. The workflow returns the bot's response to the UI.
+8. The chat UI displays the response (incrementally if streaming).

 ---